On Meta-Prompting: Background

-Throughout this paper we will describe morphisms based on string descriptions as (e.g.) $f(x) = x^2 := \text{``Take the square of \{x\}''}$ and refer to $Z^X$ as an exponential object, even when $\otimes$ is not the Cartesian product.
+Throughout this paper we will describe morphisms based on string descriptions as (e.g.) $f(x) = x^2 := \text{``Take the square of \{x\}''}$.
+For simplicity, we refer to $Z^X$ as an exponential object, even when $\otimes$ is not the Cartesian product.
 All our categories are locally small.